Closed-toe shoes are required at all volunteer locations. We suggest you dress in layers to remain comfortable while working.

 As a result of the donated food coming from different places, we cannot guarantee that the food hasn’t come in contact with certain food allergens.
 Unfortunately, we also can’t communicate what food products volunteers will pack until the start of the volunteer shift.
 For those with food allergies, we ask you exercise caution before signing up for a volunteer shift.

-We do have privacy rooms available at Golden Valley and Maplewood.
+We do have privacy rooms available at our East (Maplewood) and West (Golden Valley or Brooklyn Park) locations.
 Simply ask a staff member, and they will be happy to direct you to them.